-DL-Methionine, a form of the amino acid methionine, is found in a lot of commercial dog foods and other dog treats and products.
-Methionine is vital to the proper functioning of the body and DL-Methionine is a synthetic version of this amino acid.
+DL-Methionine, a form of the amino acid methionine, is found in many commercial dog foods and other dog treats and products.
+Methionine is vital to the proper functioning of the body, and DL-Methionine is a synthetic version of this amino acid.

-In this article, we’ll cover the following questions: Is DL-Methionine beneficial?
+In this article, we cover the following questions: Is DL-Methionine beneficial?
 Does it need to be in dog food?
 As a dog owner, should you be taking action to ensure that your dog has more of it in their daily diet?
-Let’s get to it.
+Let’s get to it!

 What Is DL-Methionine?

 DL-Methionine is the synthetic equivalent of methionine, which is an amino acid that is most often found in meat and meat-based dog foods.
 It may also have the name L-2-Amino-4 butyric acid, or L-Methionine.

 It is an essential amino acid, which means it must come from your dog’s diet because it is not naturally created within the body.
 There are 10 essential amino acids for dogs.
 While it is ideal for your dog to get these from natural ingredients, synthetic versions can be cheaper and may even provide optimal levels of the required amino strings.

 DL-Methionine has a host of benefits for dogs:

 As one of the essential amino acids, methionine is considered a vital component in a dog’s diet.
 It is found in meat and is one of the reasons that dogs are ideally fed a diet that is high in meat protein.
 While it is present in some plant proteins, it is in much lower quantities.

 Certain foods that are low in meat protein but high in vegetable protein will supplement methionine levels with the synthetic DL-Methionine equivalent, whereas foods that are sufficiently high in meat and fish proteins do not need this additional supplementation.

 You may also find a few supplements and treatments that include DL-Methionine.